tigerhostsolutions/CIS2454-PHP-SOCIAL-TWEET/README.md

 A simple, basic social media application built with PHP, demonstrating fundamental web development concepts including user management, tweet creation, and interactions like liking and following.

 📝 Description
-This project is a small-scale social media platform where users can register, log in, post tweets (with optional images), view a feed of tweets (including their own and those from users they follow), like/unlike tweets, and follow/unfollow other users.
-It's built with a focus on core PHP functionalities and basic MVC-like separation, utilizing PDO for database interactions and Composer for dependency management.
+This project provides a foundational social media experience where users can register, log in, post text-based tweets (with a placeholder for image uploads), view their own tweets, see tweets from users they follow, manage followers, and interact with tweets by liking them.
+It leverages core PHP for backend logic, PDO for database interaction, and uses vlucas/phpdotenv for environment variable management.

 ✨ Features
-User Authentication: Secure user registration, login, and logout.
+User Authentication: Complete user registration, secure login via password hashing, and session-based logout.

-Tweet Management: Create new tweets with text content and optional image uploads.

-Tweet Feed: View a timeline of tweets, including those from followed users.

-User Interactions:
+Tweet Management:

+Compose and post new tweets.

+View all tweets from your network (your own and those you follow).

-Like/Unlike: Users can like and unlike tweets.
+Like and unlike tweets.

+User Relationships:

-Follow/Unfollow: Users can follow and unfollow other users to customize their feed.
+Follow other users to see their tweets in your feed.

+Unfollow users.

+View lists of your followers and who you are following on your profile.

-User Profiles: Dedicated pages to view a user's own tweets, their followers, and who they are following.
+User Profiles: Dedicated profile page displaying a user's own tweets, their followers, and who they are following.

-Environment Configuration: Utilizes .env files for managing sensitive credentials and environment-specific settings.
+Centralized Configuration: Utilizes config.php for application-wide settings and .env for sensitive credentials.

 🛠️ Technologies Used
-PHP: Core backend logic and templating.
+PHP: Core backend logic and view rendering.

-MySQL: Relational database for storing user, tweet, like, and follow data.
+MySQL: Relational database for storing all application data (users, tweets, likes, follows).

-PDO: PHP Data Objects for secure and efficient database interaction.
+PDO: PHP Data Objects for secure and parameterized database queries.

-Composer: PHP dependency manager (specifically for vlucas/phpdotenv).
+Composer: PHP dependency manager.

-Dotenv: Library for loading environment variables from .env files.
+Dotenv (vlucas/phpdotenv): For loading environment variables from a .env file.

-HTML & CSS: For structuring and styling the web interface.
+HTML & CSS: For the basic structure and styling of the web interface.

 🚀 Getting Started
-Follow these steps to get a local copy of the project up and running on your machine.
+Follow these steps to set up and run the application locally.

 Prerequisites
 PHP 7.4 or higher

+Composer

-MySQL (or a compatible database)
+MySQL (or a compatible PDO-supported database)

-Composer (for dependency management)

-A web server (Apache, Nginx, or PHP's built-in server)
+A web server (e.g., Apache, Nginx, or PHP's built-in development server)

 Installation
 Clone the repository: